 - Diet deficient in fruits and vegetables

-Ocular coherence tomography
+- Optical coherence tomography (OCT)

 Treatment and prognosis

 Wet-AMD treatment has been revolutionized in recent years after the discovery of vascular endothelial growth factor (VEGF), a family of compounds in the body.
 VEGF regulates the growth of abnormal new blood vessels in the eye—known as neovascularization—that can lead to wet AMD.

 Anti-VEGF drugs have been developed to help stop neovascularization and preserve vision for AMD patients.
 There are currently 3 anti-VEGF drugs: